Introduction -

 Some orders of millipedes defend themselves primarily by rolling up into a ball, among which the glomerids also have dorsal glands that release sticky fluid.
 This is partly mechanical protection but also has bitter glomerins, which paralyze some predators like spiders.
 Most other orders are elongate and have lateral defensive glands with a variety of different substances.

 Alkaloids are typical of Polyzoniida, for instance polyzonimine in Petaserpes and spiropyrrolizidine 236 in Rhinotus and some frogs.
-Spirostreptida, Spirobolida, and Julida form a group that release or spray methyl-p-benzoquinone and related quinones, also found among beetles and other insects, which are noted for staining skin and noxious to many different animals.
+Spirostreptida, Spirobolida, and Julida form a group that release or spray methyl-p-benzoquinone and related quinones, also found among beetles and other insects, noted for staining skin and noxious to many different animals.

 The large order Polydesmida are more variable but most can release hydrogen cyanide.
 This is formed in bicompartmental glands by breaking down mandelonitrile, reported as the D- isomer in Harpaphe, and in some also benzoyl cyanide.
 Both these precursors also occur among geophilomorph centipedes, and mandelonitrile again in a few different insects.